Brazil confident on budget target despite sharp rise in May deficit

-BRASILIA Brazil's government is still on track to hit its annual budget target despite a sharp and unexpected widening of the deficit last month, the country's Treasury chief said on Thursday.
+BRASILIA (Reuters) - Brazil's government is still on track to hit its annual budget target despite a sharp and unexpected widening of the deficit last month, the country's Treasury chief said on Thursday.

 The government, which is trying to push an unpopular austerity agenda through Congress, posted a primary budget deficit of 29.371 billion reais ($8.88 billion) in May, compared to 15.478 billion reais in the year-earlier period.